Cleveland Lawyer for Nurses and Doctors in Employment Cases

 Besides the disability discrimination and pregnancy discrimination laws, there is an additional protection under federal law for employees who need medical leave.
 The Family and Medical Leave Act, or “FMLA,” entitles certain employees to job-protected leave of up to 12 weeks over a given 12 month period.
 Eligible employees can take FMLA leave for their own serious health condition, to care for an immediate family member with a serious health condition, or for pregnancy and childbirth, among other things.
 FMLA maternity leave needed as a result of childbirth can be taken for up to a year after the child is born, and can be taken by either the mother or father.
 Unfortunately, however, the FMLA does not protect many part-time employees, employees of small employers, and employees who have been employed at their current job for less than a year.

 Whether an Ohio employee in a hospital or healthcare setting is entitled to leave under these employment laws can be a tricky question.
-To determine what legal protections you have, you should contact an experienced Cleveland medical leave attorney.
+To determine what legal protections you have, you should contact an experienced Cleveland physician contract attorney.

 Lawyers protecting healthcare whistleblowers